 After earning his BFA from Longwood University in 1998, he took his first graphic design-based job with U.S. Graphics in Virginia Beach, VA.
 In 1999, he made the move to Charlottesville, VA to work for Musictoday.com while simultaneously designing projects in the music/surf/skate industries as well as operating and curating C.O.D.
 Gallery & Studios on the Downtown Mall in “C-VILLE”.
 After several great years in Virginia, he made the move to Boston, MA. in 2006 to expand his vision in a major city.

-In 2008 Montgomery launched the next chapter of his career by moving to San Diego, California where he created for eleven years before recently relocating to the Bushwick neighborhood of Brooklyn, New York in 2019 and is now currently located in Santa Fe, New Mexico before hitting the road again in 2021 for projects across the USA.
+In 2008 Montgomery launched the next chapter of his career by moving to San Diego, California where he created for eleven years before relocating to the Bushwick neighborhood of Brooklyn, New York in 2019 and is now currently located in Santa Fe, New Mexico before hitting the road again in 2021 for projects across the USA.
 In 2022, Monty made the decision to permanently base his life and studios in sunny San Diego, California and the deep woods of Bumpass, Virginia.
 In recent years he has begun focusing on collaborative projects with various artists who enjoy playing with the juxtaposition of disparate styles with the goal of stretching the boundaries of what each artist does individually.
 The first in 2012 was the “Kreashun Project” with J Feather and in 2016 he launched the “Kaleidoskull Project” with Tony Philippou.
 Both of these ongoing collaborations continue to evolve as does his personal work, each feeding off the other.

 Artwork : “Geo #115” Mural | Montana Gold aerosol on 13′ x 13′ custom triangular wood panel | Porto Vista Hotel in the Little Italy neighborhood of San Diego, California | November 2019 | https://portovistasd.com